Point Reyes is a park 1.5 hours northwest of San Francisco. It is a rewarding

 Directions: take the hwy 1 exit off 101,

 drive north on hwy 1 for about 20 kms, turn left into a narrow

 driveway downhill to "Steep Ravine Rocky Point", about 1 km south of Stinson Beach.

-- Olema Ranch.
-Horrible and expensive ($42 in 2016), basically just a parking lot, but it has hot showers.
+- Olema Ranch is private campground, horrible and expensive ($42 in 2016), basically just a parking lot, but it has hot showers.

-- Given the prices of these campgrounds, consider staying at the Pt Reyes Hostel, which charges pretty much the same prices for a private room.
+- Given the prices of these campgrounds, the Pt Reyes Hostel is a very good and convenient alternative